osrf/gazebo_tutorials/guided_a/tutorial1.md

 Welcome to the Advanced Module!
 This module will guide you through the process of making a contribution to Gazebo's codebase!
-We will cover things such as:
+We will cover topics such as:

-* How is Gazebo structured
+* Understanding the source code structure
 * Finding an issue to fix
 * Using Mercurial and Bitbucket to manage source files
 * Testing and documenting your code